MaillPierre/ResearchTeamProjectFinder/README.md

 - Use Tesseract to find GitHub URLs in articles

 Note:
-- ORKG judged too poor to be used. too few Organization, schema and API inconsistent
+- ORKG judged too poor to be used. too few Organizations, schema and API inconsistent